Graduate Student Resources

 Faculty: to display work by your students in the display cases in the public corridors of the Stamps School, please download the Display Cases - Installation Proposal Form below.

 Space for regularly-scheduled classes is assigned at the beginning of each semester.
 To schedule room 2006 (Photo Studio), visit: http://stamps.umich.edu/echo.
-To schedule room reservations outside of regularly-scheduled classes, email email@example.com with your request - please include room number, requested dates and times, and contact information.
+To schedule room reservations outside of regularly-scheduled classes, email email@example.com with your request - please include room number, requested dates and times, purpose, and contact information.

 Safety and Security